technoboy10/technoboy10.github.io/content/scratch2015.md

-> The following was written as a forward to the 2015 Scratch Conference in Amsterdam.
+> The following was written as a foreword to the 2015 Scratch Conference in Amsterdam.
 It's pretty similar to my post 'Making vs Coding', but I thought I'd post it here anyway.
 Enjoy!

 I think if I had to narrow down a list of  the most valuable things Scratch has taught me, I could pick two things: creativity and community.
 On Scratch the two ideas are intrinsically linked.